ID-Auth

 - Enrollment in scholarship programs

-- Subsidies distribution
+- Subsidy distribution

 Voter registration

-Biometric attendance for govt.
-Officials or schemes
+Biometric attendance for government officials and schemes beneficiaries

 Authentication for data fetches (such as credentials)

-Face authentication for liveness
+Facial recognition authentication for liveness

 References: